College of Arts and Sciences

 College of Arts and Sciences Graduate Degree Programs

-The College of Arts and Sciences offers two graduate degree programs: the MA in Communication and the MS in Global Environmental Studies.
+The College of Arts and Sciences offers two graduate degree programs: the MA in Communication and the MS in Applied Economics.
 These Arts and Sciences graduate programs are designed to provide Bryant undergraduates an option for a five-year Bachelor’s/ Master’s program.
 Bryant undergraduates can pursue a 152-hour, 4 + 1 plan leading to the completion of both the Bachelor’s degree (BS or BA) and the Master’s degree (MS or MA).

 Arts and Sciences programs are based in the highly interactive, personalized learning environments that characterize the Bryant experience.
 Students are expected to work closely with faculty to develop the skills and habits required for professional success.